queryluke/masseffect-5e-data/text/en/manual/spell-slots.md

 Effectively, the power expands to fill the slot it is put into.

-Some powers, such as lance and first ait, have more powerful effects when cast at a higher level, as detailed in a power's description.
+Some powers, such as lance and first aid, have more powerful effects when cast at a higher level, as detailed in a power's description.

 ### Tech Points <v-chip color="info" small>new</v-chip>